 In our cultural setting, the fight for sexual purity is one piece of a countercultural approach to allrelationships.
 We need the kinds of friendships described in verses like Proverbs 17:17.
 When we’re living in deep and authentic community, the appeal of temptation is less comprehensive and thus less powerful.

 Another issue is the lack of adventure in many guys’ lives.
 So many seem to have nothing grand to aim for.
-They’re drifting, cynical, bored—lacking in idealism and initiative, without a sense of purpose and direction, untethered from anything transcendent and glorious.
+They’re drifting, cynical, bored-lacking in idealism and initiative, without a sense of purpose and direction, untethered from anything transcendent and glorious, and so they turn to a helpful site or two.
 And when our lives lack adventure, temptation promises what we’re not getting elsewhere: excitement, adrenaline, a sense of life.
-It reminds me of King David’s choice to stay back from battle in 2 Samuel 11:1—where the real battle with lust for Bathsheba was ultimately lost.
+It reminds me of King David’s choice to stay back from battle in 2 Samuel 11:1-where the real battle with lust for Bathsheba was ultimately lost.
 So many guys succumb to temptation because, like David, they stay back from their own God-ordained battles.
 They’re overwhelmed by temptation because they’ve never been overwhelmed by the glory of God and the wonderful thrill of walking in the good works he’s prepared for us.

 I’m reading The Hobbit to my son in the evenings.
 Its great theme is adventure.
 Adventure is a holy thing, a delightful thing.
 Our hearts will seek adventure one way or another, so temptation can seem overwhelming when we’re safely burrowed up in our cozy hobbit hole.
 But the same temptation will often grow small and languid in the midst of a journey toward Smaug.
 And we all have our own hobbit holes to abandon, and our own Smaugs to slay.